jharwell/sierra/docs/src/reference/environment.rst

    Must be set to contain the library directory where you installed/built ARGoS, as well as the library directory for your project ``.so``.
-Checked to be non-empty before running stage 2 for all ``--execenv`` plugins.
-SIERRA does `not` modify this variable, so it needs to be setup properly prior to invoking SIERRA (i.e., the directory containing the :term:`Project` ``.so`` file needs to be on it).
+Checked to be non-empty before running stage 2 for all :ref:`--execenv<src/reference/cli:sierra-cli---execenv>` plugins.
+SIERRA does *not* modify this variable, so it needs to be setup properly prior to invoking SIERRA (i.e., the directory containing the :term:`Project` ``.so`` file needs to be on it).
 SIERRA can't know, in general, where the location of the C++ code corresponding to the loaded :term:`Project` is.

 .. envvar:: LD_LIBRARY_PATH